iqtree/iqtree.github.io/doc/AliSim.md

 ﻿Introduction
 ============

 Sequence simulations play an important role in phylogenetics.
-However, existing tools are either based on simplistic models of evolution or too slow to generate large datasets, or both.
+However, existing tools are either based on simplistic models of evolution or too slow to generate large datasets or both.
 Therefore, we introduce AliSim, a new tool that can efficiently simulate realistic biological alignments under [complex evolutionary models](Complex-Models).
 AliSim takes only an hour and approximately 1GB RAM to generate alignments with millions of sequences or sites, while popular software Seq-Gen, Dawg, and Indelible require many hours and tens to hundreds GB of RAM.
 We provide AliSim as an extension of the IQ-TREE software version 2.2, freely available at www.iqtree.org.

 If you use AliSim in a publication, please cite:

 * __L.T.
 Nhan, B.Q.
 Minh__ (2021) AliSim: Ultrafast Sequence Alignment  Simulator, ... <https://doi.org/...>

-In the following, we provide a short tutorial how to use AliSim.
+In the following, we provide a short tutorial on how to use AliSim.

 Simulating alignments from a tree and model